-There are circumstances in which named will not preserve the case of owner names of records: if a zone file defines records of different types with the same name, but the capitalization of the name is different (e.g., "www.example.com/A" and "WWW.EXAMPLE.COM/AAAA"), then all responses for that name will use the first version of the name that was used in the zone file.
+There are circumstances in which named does not preserve the case of owner names of records: if a zone file defines records of different types with the same name, but the capitalization of the name is different (e.g., "www.example.com/A" and "WWW.EXAMPLE.COM/AAAA"), then all responses for that name use the first version of the name that was used in the zone file.
 This limitation may be addressed in a future release.
-However, domain names specified in the rdata of resource records (i.e., records of type NS, MX, CNAME, etc) will always have their case preserved unless the client matches this ACL.
+However, domain names specified in the rdata of resource records (i.e., records of type NS, MX, CNAME, etc) always have their case preserved unless the client matches this ACL.

-resolver-query-timeout

-The amount of time in milliseconds that the resolver will spend attempting to resolve a recursive query before failing.
+resolver-query-timeout This is the amount of time in milliseconds that the resolver spends attempting to resolve a recursive query before failing.
 The default and minimum is 10000 and the maximum is 30000.
-Setting it to 0 will result in the default being used.
+Setting it to 0 results in the default being used.

 This value was originally specified in seconds.
-Values less than or equal to 300 will be be treated as seconds and converted to milliseconds before applying the above limits.
+Values less than or equal to 300 are treated as seconds and converted to milliseconds before applying the above limits.